diarmidmackenzie/instanced-mesh/README.md

 ### instanced-mesh-member

 This should be configured on an entity that describes the desired position, orientation and scale of a single member of the Instanced Mesh.
-The entity *must also* be configured with an id.

-As per above, this entity should be in the same Frame of Reference as the mesh that it is to be a member of.

 Configuration as follows: